cbodnaruk/THSubfamilies/README.md

 1. A set of GeoJSON file for each of Van Driem's subfamilies, with data pulled from Glottolog and sorted as per Van Driem's (2013) sample lists of languages in each subfamily.
 2. GeoPackages showing an approximate area for each subfamily.
 These polygons are derived from the spread of points in the GeoJSON files, and smoothed for visual appeal.
 In general, these polygons will be smaller than the actual spoken area as they represent the coverage of the individual points representing each language, rather than the total spoken area of each language.

+   NB: GeoPackages are not given for subfamilies that contain only one language (e.g., Meithei, Lepcha), or where there are only two non-contiguous languages that would make a polygon not representative of the true distribution of the subfamily.

 Sample maps are provided.